 The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the School.
-It is a condition of employment with the school that the original disclosure certificate is provided to the school within two weeks of it being received by the applicant.
+It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
 Original certificates should not be sent by post.
-A convenient time and date for bringing the certificate into School should be arranged with Sue Gough, Bursar's PA, as soon as the certificate has been received.
-Applicants who are unable to attend at the school to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
-Certified copies must be sent to Sue Gough.
-Where a certified copy is sent, the original disclosure certificate must still be provided prior to the first day of work.
-Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the school.
+A convenient time and date for bringing the certificate into the School should be arranged with the Bursar as soon as it has been received.
+Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
+Certified copies must be sent to the Bursar or other nominated person.
+Where a certified copy is sent, the original disclosure certificate must be provided prior to the first day of work or on the first day of work.

+Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.

-Starting work pending receipt of the DBS disclosure
+4.3.4 Starting work pending receipt of the DBS disclosure